DanielGlidewell/modular-monoliths-deep-dive/README.md

 The module itself is responsible for defining the endpoints for consuming its services.

 We are being careful not to expose the wiring up of the implementation of our BookService interface to consumers.

+### List Books Endpoint
+Added [fast endpoints](https://fast-endpoints.com/) package to both projects.
+Steve mentions that this allows us to use the Request-Endpoint-Response (REPR) pattern.

+Refactored to use the REPR pattern exclusively